oyeluckydps/PC_jokespace/judges/judges_post_development_summary.md

 2.  **Category Classification**:
     *   If admissible, the joke is classified into one or more predefined categories (e.g., "Observational", "Pun", "Wordplay").
 These categories are loaded from `criteria_category_of_jokes.xml`.
     *   If a joke doesn't fit any existing categories, it's marked as "Independent."
+    *   **Enhanced Prompting**: The category assignment now uses enhanced prompts with detailed analysis frameworks to reduce bias and improve accuracy.
+Categories are randomized to prevent position bias.
 3.  **Factor Identification**:
     *   Based on the assigned categories (or all factors if "Independent"), relevant evaluation factors are selected.
 Factors are specific criteria like "Originality," "Setup-Punchline Cohesion," etc., loaded from `factors_to_judge_joke.xml`.
 Each factor has a description and positive/negative examples.
     *   If no relevant factors are found for a category, that category might be dropped for the joke.